Effective October 4, 2021. Document History

 Personal Data for Licensed Products

-The only Personal Data we store for Licensed Products is related to the purchase transaction as described above.
+The only other Personal Data we store for Licensed Products is related to the purchase transaction as described above.

 Communication with Us

 If you send us an email to an address that ends in '@balsamiq.com', use one of the in-app contact forms, or use one of the online forms on our website balsamiq.com, or send us a crash report, we collect your name and email address and any additional information and documents you send us in your correspondence.

 We keep that data in our help desk software indefinitely.
 The customer interaction history helps us provide you with better customer service and helps us research how to improve our products and services.